 - 4-in-1 nailer/stapler

 - Converts to a brad nailer for finish moulding

 - Magazine capacity: 100

 - PSI: 70-115

-This tool comes with versatility which will surely impress you.
-You can use it as an ideal nailer or a flooring stapler.
+You can use it as a straight brad nailer or a flooring stapler.
 Moreover, this tool has an excellent capacity to finish moulding.
-You can convert it into a straight brad nailer.
-It is considered as one of the most budget-friendly flooring nailers on the market.

 11. Estwing EFL50Q